samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 ### Step 3

-We said that our second approach is iterative, so we have to constantly improve what we did in the previouse step.
+We said that our second approach is iterative, so we have to constantly improve what we did in the previous step.
 The biggest problem I want to solve is the non roundness of the upper part of the heart.
 Since our equation was linear, the result isn't too round.
 To fix this, we have to edit our equation a bit to make it more smooth and not so linear.
 What do you think?
 How should we handle this?
-I happened to know a function that takes a linear function and makes it round, that function is the squar root !
+I happened to know a function that takes a linear function and makes it round, that function is the square root !

 ![Square Root](/images/introduction-to-mathematical-drawing/square_root.svg)